lmaisenbacher/rp-lockbox/README.md

 The original project by Fabian Schmid can be found [here](https://github.com/schmidf/rp-lockbox).

 ## Features
-* Multiple-Input, Multiple-Output PID controller
+* Multiple-input, multiple-output PID (proportional-integral-derivative) controller
+* Second integrator for additional gain at low frequencies
 * Web interface for configuration
 * Automatic relock (e.g., using the transmission signal of a cavity)
 * Remote control via Ethernet using SCPI commands
 * Autonomous operation (connection to a PC is only required for configuration)
-* Output of lock status on digital pins (allowing cascaded control schemes)
+* Output and reset of lock status on digital pins (allowing cascaded control schemes)

 ## Installation
 Build the software and FPGA configuration from source (see below) or download a binary archive